 - Dropping all classes does not constitute withdrawal from the University. - Withdrawals are initiated in the Withdrawal section of the Registrar's office. - Students must be passing the course at the time of withdrawal to receive a "W" otherwise an "F" is given as a grade. - Students may not be automatically dropped from classes they do not attend and you cannot automatically be withdrawn from the University. - The Department nor the University can drop you from your last class. - The Department nor the University can withdraw you from the University.
-You must initiate this action yourself. - Medical Withdraws cannot be applied to selective classes.
+You must initiate this action yourself.

+Medical Withdraws cannot be applied to selective classes.
 They must be applied to all classes for that term.
+International students cannot apply for medical withdraws due to VISA issues.